Who are Storm Spotters?

 How often should I retrain?

 The NWS recommends that spotters retrain every 2 years.
-For NWS spotters in the Quad Cities service area, we require that spotters retrain every 2 to 3 years to remain active in our database.
+For NWS spotters in the Quad Cities service area, we require that spotters retrain every 4 years to remain active in our database.

 Can I take spotter training online instead of attending a class?